 Besan Ladoo or Besan ke Laddu is a popular Indian sweet made during festivals.
 These are round sweet balls made with gram flour a.k.a besan, powdered sugar and clarified butter (ghee).

-An easy method to make rava laddu for Diwali or any festival.
-This rava ladoo also known as suji ke laddu is made with rava (sooji or semolina), coconut, powdered sugar, dry fruits and ghee.
+An easy peasy method to make Rava Laddu for Diwali or any festival.
+This Rava Ladoo also known as Suji ke Laddu are sweet balls made with rava (sooji or semolina), coconut, powdered sugar, dry fruits, nuts and ghee.

 Easy Dry fruits laddu recipe without any added sugar or fats like ghee or oil.
 Packed with nutrients, good fats and fibre, these energy balls are made with dates, figs and various nuts.
 Dry fruit laddu recipe gets done quickly and comes together under 20 minutes.